20th Century is the Era of Solar Energy

 Government Subsidies

 The government of India offers numerous perks and subsidies for homes willing to switch to solar energy.
-For rooftop PV systems, the government would pay upto 40% of the benchmarked prices for homeowners through subsidies.
+For rooftop PV systems, the government would pay up to 40% of the benchmarked prices for homeowners through subsidies.
 In some states that fall under the special category like the states in the North-East, however, a subsidy of up to 70% is available.

 Freyr Energy offers loans to set up solar energy systems for both homeowners and businesses.
 This increases adoption and the long term savings on electricity bills from the system will contribute to the majority of EMI payments.